JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 Builds the index of UI components (searchable options) for the plugin.
 This task runs a headless IDE instance to collect all the available options provided by the plugin's [](settings.md).

-If your plugin doesn't implement custom settings, it is recommended to disable it with [`intellijPlatform.buildSearchableOptions`](tools_intellij_platform_gradle_plugin_extension.md#intellijPlatform-buildSearchableOptions).
+If your plugin doesn't implement custom settings, it is recommended to disable this task via [`intellijPlatform.buildSearchableOptions`](tools_intellij_platform_gradle_plugin_extension.md#intellijPlatform-buildSearchableOptions) build feature.

-In the case of running the task for the plugin which has the [`intellijPlatform.pluginConfiguration.productDescriptor`](tools_intellij_platform_gradle_plugin_extension.md#intellijPlatform-pluginConfiguration-productDescriptor) configures, a warning will be logged regarding potential issues with running headless IDE for paid plugins.
+In the case of running the task for the plugin using [`intellijPlatform.pluginConfiguration.productDescriptor`](tools_intellij_platform_gradle_plugin_extension.md#intellijPlatform-pluginConfiguration-productDescriptor), a warning will be logged regarding potential issues with running headless IDE for paid plugins.
 It is possible to mute this warning with the [`paidPluginSearchableOptionsWarning`](tools_intellij_platform_gradle_plugin_build_features.md#paidPluginSearchableOptionsWarning) build feature.